 Speak to your neighbor.
-If this fails to resolve the problem, file a barking dog complaint by completing OCAC’s Barking Dog Complaint Form (PDF) or call OCAC’s Operations Department at 714-796-6442.
+If this fails to resolve the problem, file a barking dog complaint by completing OCAC’s online Barking Dog Complaint Form.
 For more information on barking dog complaints or the barking dog complaint process, please visit OCAC’s page.

 All dogs in Orange County over the age of four months are required by law to be licensed and vaccinated against rabies.
 Residents owning or having custody of any dog must license the dog within 15 days of acquisition or within 15 days after the license becomes due.
 Residents must provide proof of a California approved rabies vaccination to obtain a license (OCCO 4-1-70).
 Cat licensing is optional and available through OC Animal Care.
 Licensing your dog provides necessary information to support investigations of cruelty, neglect, abandonment and dog bites.
 Licensing also indicates ownership of a dog.
 If your dog is found, OC Animal Care will call and send you a letter.
 For more information on licensing, please visit OCAC’s page or call (714) 935-6848.

 OC Animal Care has a variety of animals, including dogs, cats and exotic pets available for adoption.
 We encourage you to come down and select a pet to your liking.
 You can also check out the Adoption page for more information.